9 Energy-Saving Washing Machine Tips

 You can save an enormous amount of energy by using cold instead of hot water.
-A washing machine uses the majority of its energy heating water.
+A washing machine uses the majority of a hot water heater's energy.
 Using cold water will significantly reduce energy consumption and also alleviates work on the hot water heater.
-Cold water is just as effective against stains and helps cut down on wrinkled clothes.
+Washing with cold water is just as effective against stains and helps cut down on wrinkled clothes.

 2. Insulate Pipes